Ken Jeong: 2006–present: Full-time entertainer

 Jeong's first comedy special, You Complete Me, Ho, was released in 2019 on Netflix.
 The Epilepsy Foundation issued a statement regarding a joke in the performance that used an inaccurately referenced seizure first aid technique.

 Jeong was awarded the Visionary Award by East West Players, the oldest Asian Pacific American theatre company in the United States, for helping to raise "the visibility of the Asian Pacific American (APA) community through [his] craft."

 In February 2020, Fox named Jeong as host and co-executive producer of its upcoming music game show I Can See Your Voice, also based on a South Korean format.

 In March 2020, Jeong started a podcast with fellow Community actor Joel McHale, The Darkest Timeline with Ken Jeong & Joel McHale, as a response to the social isolation brought on by COVID-19 pandemic.
 They became the new hosts of Fox's New Year's Eve special New Year's Eve Toast & Roast 2021.
 The second edition was canceled due to the quickly-rising cases of Omicron variant in the COVID-19 pandemic.
 He also voiced Dynomutt in the Scooby-Doo animated film Scoob!.

 In July 2021, Jeong appeared with Joel McHale as a guest judge on Crime Scene Kitchen.
 Also in 2021, Jeong provided the voice of Sprout Cloverleaf in the Netflix animated film My Little Pony: A New Generation.

 In April 2022, Jeong walked off the show The Masked Singer after Rudy Giuliani was revealed as the latest singer on the show.
 Jeong was seen saying "I'm done," before walking off the show.

+In October 2023, it was announced that Jeong would host a syndicated talk show developed by Debmar-Mercury.
+Jeong and Jim Biederman will serve as the show's executive producers and it was originally set to premiere in 2024.
+He was given a star on the Hollywood Walk of Fame that same year.

+In April 2025, it was confirmed that Jeong would star in a Fox comedy project.

+In June 2025, Jeong voiced the character Bobby in the successful Sony animated movie, KPop Demon Hunters.

 Personal life

-Jeong's wife, Tran Ho, is Vietnamese American and a family physician.
-They have twin daughters named Zooey and Alexa (born 2007).
+Jeong's wife Tran Ho is Vietnamese-American and a family physician.
+They have twin daughters (b.
+2007).
 Jeong and his family reside in Calabasas, California.
+Jeong is a lifelong fan of the Los Angeles Dodgers, and he regularly appears at Dodger Stadium as both a fan and honorary member of their in-park host crew.
+He is also a Duke basketball and football fan.

+Jeong and his close friend and Community co-star Joel McHale have hosted a podcast together titled The Darkest Timeline.